 Multidisciplinary GRADUATE SCHOOL in Sustainable Development

 In January 2021, Uppsala University established a new multidisciplinary graduate school in sustainable development.
 The main mission of the graduate school is to conduct research based on key social challenges.
 The research will include subjects such as changed energy systems, sustainable consumption, destinations development.

-Uppsala University Campus Gotland, where the graduate school will be based, is an important hub in the university’s work towards a sustainable society.
+Uppsala University Campus Gotland, where the graduate school is based, is an important hub in the university’s work towards a sustainable society.
 Here, the graduate school will be rooted in ongoing interdisciplinary collaborations in research and education, conducted in an international environment.

 Multidisciplinary and sustainable

 Eight departments from the university are collaborating on five unique research projects.
-Twelve doctoral students will work together with their supervisors, international partners, guest researchers and local actors, with a focus on knowledge development to cope with the changes needed to live well during climate change.
+Twelve doctoral students are working together with their supervisors, international partners, guest researchers and local actors, with a focus on knowledge development to cope with the changes needed to live well during climate change.

 The research environment is characterised by local relevance and international excellence, multidisciplinarity and cutting edge, sustainability now and in the future.